wp-plugins/backup-scheduler/readme.txt

 == Frequently Asked Questions ==

+= Forced backup never ends (but there is no displayed error) =

+Be sure to stay on the configuration page : if you quit the page, the forced backup process will be killed !

+= Scheduled backup is stucked =

+Scheduled backup only works on website that have traffic.

+Indeed, each visits triggers a piece of the backup process.

+Thus, if there is no traffic, the schedule backup process wont't occur.
+If there is very little traffic, the backup will be very long, etc

 = I have an error message indicating that another backup is running =

 This message may happen if the chunk size is set quite high.
 For instance, 40 Mo is clearly too big and server  server configuration of many webhosters will kill scripts which use too much memory.